-Etiquette is one of those things you think your children understand until, of course, you are around a group of relatives and you’re hoping they remember how to behave.
+Etiquette is one of those things you think your children understand until, of course, you are surrounded by “older” relatives waiting to see the “proof” of your homeschooling prowess.
 Only at that point, most likely at the worst moment, is when you realize that, no, they don’t quite have it down, and, yes, you definitely still have to work on social skills.
-Additionally, these moments are usually sprinkled with a flaming face of shame, plentiful apologies for their behavior, and threatening glares of terror toward the kids.
+Additionally, these moments are usually sprinkled with a flaming face of shame, plentiful apologies for their behavior, and threatening glares of terror toward the kids

 As parents, we have all experienced that exasperation.
-The problem is, manners matter.
+The problem is that manners do matter.
 Teaching our children how to behave socially to avoid offense or coming across as rude is important.
-It’s part of teaching our children about our value system in our culture, and it will also influence how our children are perceived by their peers and friends, as well as future college classmates, employers, and coworkers.
+It’s part of teaching our children about our value system and our culture, and it will also influence how our children are perceived by their peers and friends, as well as future college classmates, employers, and coworkers.

-5 Practical Ideas of Teaching Etiquette During the Holidays
+5 Practical Ways to Teach Etiquette During the Holidays

 Etiquette classes go hand-in-hand with teaching kindness and respect.
 It’s a cycle of action and reaction, and failing to use proper social skills can create confusion, misunderstanding, and even hurt feelings.
 The society we live in today often seems harsh and uncaring, which is why we need our children, and ourselves, to express kindness more than ever.
 As with many skills, starting early is one of the best ways to help your children learn.
 Here are five helpful ideas for working on manners for kids this holiday season.